 Containerizing ONAP for Efficiency: Why Bell created OOM using Kubernetes

-Companies determined to stay digitally relevant are adopting software-centric architectures and many are transitioning their Information Technology (IT) departments from virtual machines (VMs) to containers in order to orchestrate workloads in an agile fashion.
+Companies determined to stay digitally relevant are adopting software-centric architectures and many are transitioning their IT departments from VMs to containers in order to orchestrate workloads in an agile fashion.
 Although VMs have brought some degree of agility and flexibility by abstracting the computer system into virtual machine images, they also bring with them some of the limitations of traditional operating system (OS) per VM, such as their resource-heavy and monolithic architecture.
 Containers, however, alleviate that dependency by allowing developers to abstract the OS in order to create fully autonomous and loosely coupled applications that can be deployed, tested, and updated individually.
 Kubernetes in turn groups the containers that make up applications into pods, which are logical units that perform specific functions, facilitate management and discovery and allow Docker containers to be managed at scale.
 As open source technologies, Docker and Kubernetes provide long-term viability by standardizing application design into modular and portable microservices that can be deployed across multiple cloud platforms.
 Replatforming applications using container technologies is therefore proving to be necessary for any organization, regardless of its size, especially if it wishes to remain competitive in the current fast-paced, highly dynamic and increasingly competitive environment.